 Texas faces a critical mental health workforce shortage, ranking far below the national average in the number of mental health professionals per 100,000 residents.
-In 2009, 173 counties in Texas were designated as mental health profession shortage areas, and 40 Texas counties did not have a single social worker, according to the U.S. Department of Health and Human Services.
+In 2015, 185 Texas counties out of 254 did not have a single psychiatrist, which left more than three million Texans without access to a psychiatrist.
+Worse, 40 counties didn’t even have a licensed clinical social worker.
 The problem is likely to worsen in the future.

 - Be recommended for the scholarship by the dean or director of the graduate social work program.